When AI Bends Metal: AI-Assisted Optimization of Design Parameters in Sheet Metal Forming: Introduction

 \section{Introduction}

-The design of engineering systems is an iterative process that involves analyzing and evaluating successive designs until an acceptable solution is reached~\cite{arora2004introduction}.
+The design of engineering systems is an iterative process that involves analyzing and evaluating successive designs until an acceptable solution is reached~\cite{JSA04}.
 Design optimization problems abound in all engineering disciplines, including wing design in aerospace engineering, process control in chemical engineering, structural design in civil engineering, circuit design in electrical engineering, and mechanism design in mechanical engineering~\cite{martins2021engineering}.
 One such problem, in the manufacture of car body parts or household appliance components, is finding the optimal parameter configuration for sheet metal forming by deep drawing~\cite{tschaetsch2006metalforming}.
+Interestingly, due to the growing demand for miniaturization, the production of sheet-formed products has experienced substantial growth in recent years~\cite{OMI22}.
+Industries like automotive and packaging mass-produce hollow shapes using cost-effective methods such as the deep drawing process~\cite{OMI22}.
 Deep drawing is a standard technique for deforming plane sheets of metal in a controlled way.
 The main idea is to draw the metal sheet into an appropriately shaped die by the mechanical action of a punch, as illustrated in \cref{fig:CCup_into}.

+During the forming process, defects such as fractures, excessive local thinning, or wrinkling can occur due to limited formability or improper parameter settings~\cite{OMI22}.
+Consequently, accurate prediction and control of the parameters (e.g. surface roughness of the metal and friction during the forming process, and spring-back) in forming processes is very important~\cite{OMI22,WP20,KB21}.
+Numerical simulation of metal forming processes, as part of virtual manufacturing, plays a crucial role in reducing lead time, with the finite element method being the most widely used technique for simulating sheet metal forming processes~\cite{DB10}.
+Simulation codes for sheet metal forming are well-established tools for predicting the workpiece shape and properties for given process parameters.
+The task of the domain expert can be seen as an inverse problem: given the target shape, required properties, and quality standards, they must determine the process parameters that achieve the desired outcome.